totibor/embedded-cli/README.md

  Simple command-line interface for embedded devices.
 It is able to invoke functions on the device.

 ## Integration
-Provided example is for STM32 microcontroller.
+> Provided example was tested on STM32F103 Nucleo board and with HAL library.

 Copy cli.c and cli.h files into your project then include the provided header file.
 ```c